Riding Arabian Horses and Using the GYROTONIC® Method to Stay Balanced

-Cina: O.k., going back to the basic arch and curl, were there any other specific exercises that helped you get into that curl in the lower back, better?
+Cina: Going back to the basic arch and curl, were there any other specific exercises that helped you better get into that curl in the lower back?

-Lindsay: For me to get into the curl, the biggest benefit was laying out a long towel, sitting on one end of it and pulling the other end up behind me, up and over my head, creating a little hammock for me to lean back into.
-This can even work with a band.
-The feet are on the floor, or bench, and you just curl back into that towel and really try to get that lower back and mid back to relax, and to release and lengthen, while keeping the length and trying push the head, the upper, mid and lower back, all into that towel.
-That was the biggest a-ha moment for me, to know that I did not have that positioning.
+Lindsay: For me to get into the curl, the biggest benefit was laying out a long towel, sitting on one end of it and pulling the other end up behind me, up and over my head to create a little hammock for me to lean back into.
+With your feet on the floor or bench, you just curl back into that towel and try to get the lower back and mid back to relax, release and lengthen while pushing the head, the upper, mid and lower back all into that towel.
+Knowing that I did not have that positioning correct was the biggest a-ha moment for me.
 The towel helped me because it gave me a good tactile feel on the back of my body.

 Cina: What about for the arch?
 Anything specific that has really helped with that?

-Then, to counter that, into the curl, you use your arms on the bar, still, to kind of pull down and help create that length.
-You can push into the feet and then you roll the disc forward and rock behind your sits bones.
-So, you can feel the disc wanting to move, or wanting to kind of jump back behind you, because your back doesn’t want to go into the full curl.
+Then, to counter that and go into the curl, you use your arms on the bar to kind of pull down and help create that length.
+You can push into the feet and then roll the disc forward and rock behind your sits bones.
+You’ll feel the disc wanting to move, or wanting to kind of jump back behind you, because your back doesn’t want to go into the full curl.

-That was interesting because I could go back, once my hamstrings were a little longer, but each time I could go back a little further because it was lengthening the hamstrings and loosening up the pelvis into that slight anterior like arch.
-There was a time when I could start the curl, and a lot of times not finish the curl because my pelvis just wouldn’t go any further, my lower back just wouldn’t allow it.
-It was great to feel this because on the bench, you might feel you are doing a full arch and curl, but then you get on the JSB and sit on that disc in the sliders and the pelvis just doesn’t move.
+That was interesting, because each time I could go back a little further because it was lengthening the hamstrings and loosening up the pelvis into that slight anterior like arch.
+There was a time when I could start the curl, and a lot of times not finish the curl because my pelvis just wouldn’t go any further and my lower back just wouldn’t allow it.
+On the bench, you might feel you are doing a full arch and curl, but then you get on the JSB and sit on that disc in the sliders and the pelvis just doesn’t move.
 You quickly realize that you’re not really moving your pelvis.

 For the cantering on a horse, you slide in the saddle more, so that’s a little bit more of a slight curl and not as much of a arch.
 This movement is good to help with cantering and sitting in the saddle.